clojure-emacs/cider/doc/installation.md

 Java 7 and Clojure(Script) 1.7.

-You'll also need a recent version of either the Clojure CLI tools or your favorite build tool (Leiningen, Boot or Gradle) to be able to start CIDER via `cider-jack-in`.
-Generally it's a good idea to use their latest stable versions.
+You'll also need a recent version of either the Clojure CLI tools or your favorite build tool (Leiningen, Boot, or Gradle) to be able to start CIDER via `cider-jack-in`.
+Generally it's a good idea to use the latest stable versions.

 !!! warning